woliveiras/vite-react-template/README.md

 ## <a name='Howtousethistemplate'></a>How to use this template

-You just need to click on the button `Use this template` close to the reppo stars (remember to give me a star to make me happy) and start a new repo or open in a code space.
+You just need to click on the button `Use this template` close to the reppo stars (remember to give me a star to make me happy) and start a new repo or open it in code space.

 **It would be good if you knew this before starting**